dotnet/csharplang/proposals/dictionary-expressions.md

 Many rules for *dictionary expressions* will correspond to existing rules for *collection expressions*, just requiring aspects such as *element* and *iteration types* to be some `KeyValuePair<,>`.

+Note: Many rules in this spec will refer to types needing to be the same `KeyValuePair<,>` type.
+This is an informal way of saying the types must have an identity conversion between them.
+As such, `KeyValuePair<(int X, int Y), object>` would be considered the same type a `KeyValuePair<(int, int), object?>` for the purpose of these rules.

 With a broad interpretation of these rules, all of the following would be legal:

 ```c#